Skip to main content

 Program of Study

-Each candidate’s program of study will be developed in consultation with the Chairs of the Programs and Admissions Committee.
+Students will collaborate with faculty from both the Economics Department and Harvard Business School (HBS), and take courses offered by each.
+Each candidate’s program of study will be developed in consultation with the chair of the Programs and Admissions Committee.
 The normal program is outlined below.

 The First Two Years